 November 15: ELLICSR Kitchen- discover healthy, simple and delicious recipes.

 November 20: Exoplanets and the Search for Habitable Worlds- find out about “exoplanets”.

 November 20 - 21: Focused Ultrasound: a New Frontier for Brain Therapy - Public Lecture - attend an event that will showcase the promise of focused ultrasound to treat brain diseases where few or no options exist, including Alzheimer’s, Parkinson’s, depression, ALS and cancer.

 Free Toronto Public Library Science and Applied Science Events

 October's highlights include:

-November 3: keithCHATS: includedOUT ~ excludedIN: a LIVE Documentary & Concert Workshop at Jane/Dundas Library - explore Artificial Intelligence, Machine Learning, Social Media and the Open Data Movement.
+November 3: keithCHATS: includedOUT ~ excludedIN: a LIVE Documentary & Concert Workshop at Jane/Dundas Branch - explore Artificial Intelligence, Machine Learning, Social Media and the Open Data Movement.

-November 13: New Anticancer Treatment: Precision Medicine and Immunotherapy at Northern District Library - learn about novel therapies such as molecularly targeted agents and immunotherapy.
+November 13: New Anticancer Treatment: Precision Medicine and Immunotherapy at Northern District Branch - learn about novel therapies such as molecularly targeted agents and immunotherapy.

-November 16: Super Science at Bridlewood Library - attend a spectacular and interactive science presentation including dry ice demonstrations, bubbling potions, chemical reactions, air pressure experiments and much more.
+November 16: Super Science at Bridlewood Branch - attend a spectacular and interactive science presentation including dry ice demonstrations, bubbling potions, chemical reactions, air pressure experiments and much more.

 Can't attend a program or want to read more about the topics covered?
 Try some of these titles: